Eric Haase Player Props: Tigers vs. Rockies

-The Detroit Tigers, including Eric Haase (.200 on-base percentage in past 10 games, 69 points below season-long percentage), take on starting pitcher Peter Lambert and the Colorado Rockies at Coors Field, Saturday at 9:10 PM ET.
+On Sunday, Eric Haase (.200 on-base percentage in past 10 games, 69 points below season-long percentage) and the Detroit Tigers play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rockies.
+He had a one-hit showing in his previous game (1-for-4) against the Rockies.

 Eric Haase Game Info & Props vs. the Rockies